SteinAcker1/Suite16S/readme.md

       ├── scripts
       │   ├── diversity.R
       │   ├── fastq_to_fasta.py
-      │   ├── getBacteriaSQL.sh (not required for use, but shows how taxa/bacteriaTaxa.sqlite3 was developed)
+      │   ├── getBacteriaSQL.sh (not required for use, but shows how taxa/bacteriaTaxa.sqlite3 was developed from the taxon.txt file downloaded from the link below)
       │   ├── module.py
       │   ├── plotting.R
       │   └── trim_primers.py